 IMA considers continuing education a strategic resource.
 So IMA’s investment in this area is not limited to the starter training given to new hires, but is maintained over time, with the aim of encouraging professional growth and individual motivation.
 For IMA, investing in human capital also means establishing ongoing and mutually profitable relationships with schools and universities, in order to transfer skills and provide young people opportunities for growth and development.

-The average training hours provided to each employee by the companies of the group amounted to 16.5 hours in 2017 and concerned specialist training, professional updating, occupational safety, managerial development, foreign languages and issues related to Legislative Decree 231/2001.
+The average training hours provided to each employee by Group companies came to 21.5 hours in 2018 and concerned specialist training, professional updating, occupational safety, managerial development, foreign languages and issues related to Legislative Decree 231/2001 (for Italy).